Rishikesh-Jadhav/Autonomous_car_using_applied_deep_learning_and_Udacity_simulator/README.md

 ## Requirements
-The simulator package is in the folder with the name simulator-windows-64 The file for the model is named Final_Test.ipynb in the deep learning notebooks.
+The simulator package is in the folder with the name simulator-windows-64 The Final_Test.ipynb notebook contains the code for the deep learning model creation.
+The model.h5 is the saved model. the drive.py file is used for connecting the simulator and running the model on it.

 To run this project, you need the following:

 Python 3.10.